 10. 30 St Mary Axe or The Gherkin

 The Gherkin has 41 floors.
-On the 40th floor is the Iris Bar and the Helix Restaurant.
+On the 40th floor are the Iris Bar and the Helix Restaurant.
 Friday and Saturday nights at the Iris Bar are Apertivo time.
 Cocktails and snacks are served with awesome sunset views.

 11. Battersea Power Station